Filipinos in the most easterly province of Canada are the subject of a new documentary drama by the National Film Board.

 One of the characters is a Filipino woman who immigrated to Labrador during the 1960s.
 Another woman arrived a few years ago, and is married to a local person, the CBC reported.

-The island of Newfoundland and Labrador in the mainland comprise a province in Canada’s Atlantic region.
+The island of Newfoundland and Labrador in the mainland comprises a province in Canada’s Atlantic region.
 It’s the youngest province in the country.

 Crummey, who is based in Newfoundland, has won several awards for his poetry and prose.
 His first novel River Thieves, published in 2001, was a Canadian bestseller.